Updated March 18, 2026

 €750–€1,500

-Street drinking is banned in San Antonio and within 1 nautical mile of the coastline.
-Enforced since May 2024, renewed through December 2027.
+Street drinking is banned in San Antonio's designated restricted zone and within 1 nautical mile of the coastline.
 The Balearic government allocated €16 million for enforcement patrols.
+Police issue on-the-spot fines and confiscate open containers.
+The ban was renewed through December 2027 and covers the entire San Antonio Bay waterfront area.

 How to avoid

 Drink only at licensed bars, restaurants, and clubs.
-Don't carry open containers on the street or beach promenade.
+Don't carry open containers on the street or beach promenade — even walking between venues with a drink is fineable.

 Alcohol